Convex cocompact actions in real projective geometry: Introduction

 Properties \ref{item:include} and~\ref{item:stable} give a source for many new examples of convex cocompact groups by starting with known examples in $\PP(V)$, including them into $\PP(V \oplus V')$, and then deforming.
 This generalizes the picture of Fuchsian groups in $\PO(2,1)$ being deformed into quasi-Fuchsian groups in $\PO(3,1)$.
-For example, a group that divides a properly convex open subset of $\PP(\RR^4)$ whose boundary is not strictly convex may always be deformed nontrivially in a larger projective space $\PP(\RR^n)$ by bending along torus or Klein bottle subgroups.
-This gives examples of nonhyperbolic irreducible discrete subgroups of $\PGL(\RR^n)$ which are convex cocompact in $\PP(\RR^n)$ but do not divide any properly convex open subset of $\PP(\RR^n)$.
-These groups $\Gamma$ are quasi-isometrically embedded in $\PGL(\RR^n)$ and structurally stable (\ie there is a neighborhood of the natural inclusion in $\Hom(\Gamma,\PGL(\RR^n))$ which consists entirely of injective representations, for torsion-free $\Gamma$) without being word hyperbolic; compare with Sullivan \cite[Th.\,A]{sul85}.
+For instance, we can use Example~\ref{ex:div-implies-cc} to obtain examples of nonhyperbolic discrete subgroups of $\PGL(\RR^{m})$ (where $m=\mathrm{dim}(V\oplus V')$) which are convex cocompact in $\PP(\RR^{m})$ and act irreducibly on $\PP(\RR^{m})$, but do not divide any properly convex open subset of~$\PP(\RR^{m})$.
+These groups $\Gamma$ are quasi-isometrically embedded in $\PGL(\RR^{m})$ and structurally stable (\ie there is a neighborhood of the natural inclusion in $\Hom(\Gamma,\PGL(\RR^{m}))$ which consists entirely of injective representations) without being word hyperbolic; compare with Sullivan \cite[Th.\,A]{sul85}.
 We refer to Section~\ref{subsec:QF-div} for more details.